kabaacke-psy/fmriprep_workshop_uwm2023/1_DICOMToBIDSConversion/CondaPythonSetup/README.md

 conda info --envs
 ```

-Before we activate our new environment and start installing things, we will need to add a the conda-forge channel to our conda configuration.
+Before we activate our new environment and start installing things, we will need to add a the conda-forge channel to our Conda configuration.
 This can be accomplished by entering the following into your terminal:

 ```bash
 conda config --append channels conda-forge